Rodeffs/BG3_Builds/solo_honour_mode.md

 For the undead enemies at the Mountain Pass: pick up the enemy corpses to prevent Death Shepherds from reanimating them

-Be careful while getting the Blood of Lathander the traps might push you into the chasm
+Be careful while getting the Blood of Lathander, the traps might push you into the chasm

+The same may happen in the fight with the duergar on the rafts in Underdark if you don't hide in Fog Cloud

 Collect all the Smokepowder Barrels and Smokepowder Bombs you can.
 They can be found at Zhentarim Hideout, Goblin Camp and etc. This will be useful later